habbichelotfi/Custom-Compiler/README.md

 # Perfect Compiler

-Implementation of A compiler from scratch using C
+Implementation of a compiler from scratch using C